nekowasabi/aider.vim/README.md

 # aider.vim

-Minimal helper plugin for aider with neovim(vim).
+Minimal helper plugin for aider with neovim.

 # Demo